 - Prescription medications and glasses.

 - Pet food and extra water for your pet.

 - Cash or traveler's checks and change.

-Some of the things you can do to prepare for the unexpected, such as assembling an emergency supply kit and making an emergency plan are the same regardless of the type of emergency.
-However, it is important to stay informed about what might happen and know what types of emergencies.
+Some of the things you can do to prepare for the unexpected, such as assembling an emergency supply kit and formulating an emergency plan are the same regardless of the type of emergency.
+However, it is important to stay informed about what might happen and know what types of emergencies can occur.
 For more information about specific types of emergencies, visit www.ready.gov.